-Freezing the macaroni and cheese is very possible but to get the best results with the food products’ taste and texture, it’s important to take a few necessary precautions.
-You will want to prepare the mac and cheese to not be mushy or dried out after the freezing and thawing process.
+Freezing the macaroni and cheese is very possible, but to get the best results with the food products’ taste and texture, it’s important to take a few necessary precautions.
+You will want to prepare the mac and cheese not to be mushy or dried out after the freezing and thawing process.

 To prevent the pasta from becoming overcooked or mushy, you will want to cook the macaroni for a few minutes less than its’ packaging calls for in the directions.
 It’s best for the pasta to be “al dente” in texture and to have a bit of toughness in its physical makeup.
 If it’s a little bit tough after cooking, that’s quite all right.
 The pasta will soften up after its’ frozen and then re-heated again later.